 NYU/NIEHS Training Grant in Environmental Toxicology

 The NYU/NIEHS training program in Environmental Toxicology program is housed in the Department of Environmental Medicine.
-This NIEHS grant funding supports (4) predoctoral students and (2) postdoctoral fellows.
+This NIEHS grant funding supports (4) predoctoral students.
 The major research goals of the Department of Environmental Medicine are to study environmental factors that impinge upon human disease and to develop methods for the detection, prevention, and control of environmentally related disorders.
 The problems of environmental health are complex and require interdisciplinary approaches from the molecular, cellular, whole organism, and even population levels.
 To facilitate these essential multidisciplinary mechanistic investigations, the Department has integrated the efforts of established scientists and resources from the New York University School of Medicine, the New York University community at large, and the Inter-University Doctoral Consortium in the New York Metropolitan area.
 This opportunity is a major advantage of the training program at NYU School of Medicine's Department of Environmental Medicine.

 Research Tracks: The Training Program in Environmental Toxicology encompasses research in Pulmonary Toxicology and Molecular Toxicology